openequella/openequella.github.io/guides/FeaturesGuide2021.1/openEQUELLA-2021.1-FeaturesGuide.md

 # Favourite items and searches

-   The ability to add and remove favourite items from the search results page and saving favourite searches has been added to the new search UI page in 2021.1.
+   The ability to add and remove favourite items from the search results page and saving favourite searches has been added to the new Search UI page in 2021.1.

 ## Adding and removing items from Favourites

-   Items can be added to or removed from a user’s favourite items list (accessed from the Favourites menu item) by clicking the heart icon displayed for each item in the search results panel.
+   Items can be added to or removed from a user’s Favourite items list (accessed from the Favourites menu item) by clicking the heart icon displayed for each item in the search results panel.
 An outlined heart can be clicked to add the item to Favourites, and a solid heart indicates that